turboapps/docs/getting_started/what_is_turbo/getting_started.md

 **Does Turbo support virtual networking?**

 Yes.
 Controlling both inbound and outbound traffic is supported.
 See the `--route-add`, `--route-block`, `--link`, `--hosts`, and `--network` commands.
-For details relating to binding and routing container ports or IPs read [https://blog.turbo.net/ip-routing-in-turbo-containers](https://blog.turbo.net/ip-routing-in-turbo-containers/), [https://blog.turbo.net/ip-routing-in-turbo-containers-ii](https://blog.turbo.net/ip-routing-in-turbo-containers-ii), and [https://blog.turbo.net/ip-routing-in-turbo-containers-iii](https://blog.turbo.net/ip-routing-in-turbo-containers-iii/).
+For details relating to binding and routing container ports or IPs see [IP Routing in Turbo Containers](https://blog.turbo.net/ip-routing-in-turbo-containers/), [part 2](https://blog.turbo.net/ip-routing-in-turbo-containers-ii), and [part 3](https://blog.turbo.net/ip-routing-in-turbo-containers-iii/).

 **Does Turbo support linking multiple containers?**